The Great Moghuls

-The Great Moghuls is a 1990 Channel 4 documentary series covering the dramatic story of the rise of the Moghul Empire (1526–1857) of India.
-Over six generations, from father to son, the Great Moghuls captured, consolidated and profoundly influenced control of the sub-continent of India.
+The Great Moghuls is a 1990 Channel 4 documentary series covering the story of the rise of the Moghul Empire of India over six generations as they established control and influence in the sub-continent.
 The six-part series was written and presented by Bamber Gascoigne based upon his 1971 book of the same name.
-It was produced and directed by Douglas Rae and filmed on location in India.
+It was produced and directed by Douglas Rae and filmed on location in India over a one-year period.

 Description

 The Great Moghuls is a six-part series of half-hour films devoted to the lives of the most important Mughal emperors, beginning with the founder of the dynasty, Babur (reigned 1526–1530) and ending with Aurangzeb (r.
 1658–1707).
 The second Mughal ruler, Humayun (r.
 1530–1556), does not have his own film, but his successor Akbar (r.
 1556–1605) gets two.
 The series' script was written by Bamber Gascoigne.
 Gascoigne based the series on his book The Great Moghuls (NY: Harper & Row, 1971).